bytecodealliance/wasmtime/docs/WASI-background.md

 differences, or realistically, a combination of all three.

 Ok, so maybe we can encourage applications to use `posix_spawn` instead.
-And some already do, but in doing so we do loose some of the value of POSIX's momentum.
-And even with `posix_spawn`, many applications will explicitly do things like `waidpid` on the resulting PID.
+And some already do, but in doing so we do lose some of the value of POSIX's momentum.
+And even with `posix_spawn`, many applications will explicitly do things like `waitpid` on the resulting PID.
 We can make this work too, but we should also take a moment and step back to think about IPC in general.

 In WebAssembly, instances can synchronously call each other, and it can be